MPourjam/MSD-Documents/docs/source/Registration/sample_submit.rst

 from these organisms.
 The process of sample registration follows the general registration approach in MSD.

-In order to register your organisms you need to do **three** major steps.
-Firstly you need to **Create Template**, **Fill the Template**, and then **Register Template**.
+In order to register the organisms you need to follow **three** major steps.
+Firstly **Create Template**, then **Fill the Template**, and then **Register Template**.
 The same as registration of organisms which we did in previous section.

 .. note::
-    In order to submit your samples and make the relation to their corresponding organisms, you need to go to **Submit** tab in top bar -> **Samples** subtab.
+    In order to submit the samples and make the relation to their corresponding organisms,  go to **Submit** tab in top bar -> **Samples** subtab.

 I. Create Template
 ^^^^^^^^^^^^^^^^^^
-Under **Samples** subtab you will see various other tabs named **Sample Required Metadata**, **Optional Human Metadata**, and **Optional Mouse/Pig Metadata**.
+Under **Samples** subtab there will be other tabs named **Sample Required Metadata**, **Optional Human Metadata**, and **Optional Mouse/Pig Metadata**.
-Below you can read description of each:\
+Below is the description description of each:\

-* **Sample Required Metadata**: Under this tab you can see all metadata entries that are required for each sample to be registered at **MSD**.
+* **Sample Required Metadata**: Under this tab there are all metadata entries that are required for each sample to be registered at **MSD**.
 They are automatically preselected.
-* **Optional Human Metadata**:  Under this tab you can see all metadata entries relevant to each sample **derived from human**.
+* **Optional Human Metadata**:  Under this tab there are all metadata entries relevant to each sample **derived from human**.
 You can select which metadata entries will be stored in the databse.
-* **Optional Mouse/Pig Metadata**: Under this tab you can see all metadata entries relevant to each sample **derived from mouse or pig**.
+* **Optional Mouse/Pig Metadata**: Under this tab there are all metadata entries relevant to each sample **derived from mouse or pig**.
 You can select which metadata entries will be stored in the databse.

 .. note::
     The metadata values not provided by the user a default value would be assigned in the database.